nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * 1a1.
 Gim displays the error message.
       <br>Use case ends.
 * 1b.
 User enters the name of exercise(s) wrongly.
-    * 2a1.
+    * 1b1.
 Gim displays exercise(s) not registered in system message.
       <br>Use case ends.

 #### Use case 10: Generate

+System: Gim <br>
+Use case: UC10 - Generate workout suggestion for exercise(s) <br>
+Actor: User <br>
+Guarantees: Sample workout suggestion will be displayed.

+**MSS**

+1. User wishes to generate a workout suggestion.
+2. User enters the exercise and difficulty level desired.
+3. Gim computes a sample workout for the user.
+   <br>Use case ends.

+**Extensions**

+* 2a.
+Gim detects an error in the command format.
+    * 2a1.
+Gim requests user to enter a valid command format.
+    * 2a2.
+User enters new command.
+      <br>Steps 2a1-2a2 are repeated until the command entered is of valid format.
+      Use case resumes from step 3.

 #### Use case 11: Exit Gim

 System: Gim <br>